Thanks to Dave Rowntree for many of the player images after 1984.

 Appearances: 155 (141/14) Goals: 48

 Trying to find a goalscorer out of a non-existent budget was the considerable challenge facing manager David Kemp in the summer of 1991.
-The peerless Tommy Tynan had finally been put out to pasture, and big Robbie Turner was the only player at the club who had anything like a goal-scoring record.
+It had been 12 months since the peerless Tommy Tynan had moved to Torquay, and big Robbie Turner was the only player at the club who had anything like a goal-scoring record.
 Enter a nippy little forward from non-league Grays Athletic.

 Dwight Marshall had moved to England from Jamaica as a boy and, despite considerable promise as a schoolboy footballer, had been encouraged to concentrate on his education by his parents.
 An office job in London was combined with Saturdays playing non-league football; Marshall played for Hampton (prior to their merger with Richmond) and then Leyton Wingate before joining Grays.
 Nevertheless he persevered with his dream to make it in the professional game.
 Failed trials at Sheffield United and Crystal Palace looked to have dashed his hopes, but Palace coach Wally Downes recommended him to Kemp – who decided to sign the 25-year-old just ten minutes into a pre-season friendly in St Austell.